Increased supply of natural gas and stable delivery rates continue to benefit customers

 Vancouver Island, Sunshine Coast and Powell River

+Rates and rate structures vary across our service areas.
+However, we have applied to the BCUC to move to one common rate structure across the province.
+For more information about FortisBC and rates, visit www.fortisbc.com/rates.
 FortisBC is committed to helping customers conserve energy and get the most out of their energy dollar by providing both financial incentives and advice on energy efficient technologies and practices.
-Those curious about how their energy use may be affecting their natural gas bill can use the FortisBC energy calculator at fortisbc.com/energycalculator or to learn more about FortisBC's natural gas rates, visit fortisbc.com/rates.
+Those curious about how their energy use may be affecting their natural gas bill can use the FortisBC energy calculator at fortisbc.com/energycalculator.

 FortisBC is a regulated utility focused on providing safe and reliable energy, including natural gas, electricity, propane and thermal energy solutions.
 FortisBC employs more than 2,200 British Columbians and serves approximately 1.1 million customers in more than 135 B.C. communities.
 FortisBC is indirectly wholly owned by Fortis Inc., the largest investor-owned distribution utility in Canada.
 FortisBC owns and operates four regulated hydroelectric generating plants, approximately 7,000 kilometres of transmission and distribution power lines and approximately 47,000 kilometres of natural gas transmission and distribution pipelines.
 FortisBC Inc., FortisBC Energy Inc., FortisBC Energy (Vancouver Island) Inc., and FortisBC Energy (Whistler) Inc. do business as FortisBC.
 Fortis Inc. shares are listed on the Toronto Stock Exchange and trade under the symbol FTS.
 Additional information can be accessed at www.fortisinc.com or www.sedar.com.